corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 # The steps of building a remote network

-### Elastic Cache
-A special memory box for storing copies of the most frequently used items (data caching) so we can get them quickly without searching through the entire house.

-## 3. Organize and Access data (db and content delivery)
-### EFS: Elastic File System
-File system that can
-- be mounted on many EC2 instances in multi-AZ
-- allow multiple EC2 instances to access the file system at the same time

 ### S3: Simple Storage Service
 Think of S3 as an infinitely large external hard drive or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
 It's great for data backup, archiving, and serving web content.
 #### Versioning the buckets